mrtea99/Signal-Box/README.md

 <!-- Screnshot -->

-Project Pan is a production run manager built for the beauty company Mojo Spa.
+Signal Box is a production run manager built for a beauty product company.
+It tracks the progress of each product from manufacturing to stocking.
+Progress, Activities, QA requests, issues and assignments are all managed for each stage.

 ### Built Using